heig-vd-dai-course/heig-vd-dai-course/07-conclusion-to-part-1/PRESENTATION.md

 ---

-You can have access to the course material (theoretical and practical content, as well as practical work, your own notes) and the [official Java documentation](https://docs.oracle.com/en/java/javase/17/docs/api/).
+You can have access to the course material including your own notes and the [official Java documentation](https://docs.oracle.com/en/java/javase/17/docs/api/).
 Other websites are not allowed.